Signs It’s Time to Replace a Roof

 Tar or Cement Flashing

 Flashing around vents, skylights, and chimneys seal off any seams to stop water from getting in around these areas.
 Metal flashing is now the preferred material because it can hold up to UV rays, moisture, and temperature changes.
 If roofing tar or roof cement was used for your flashing, check to see if it's starting to crack or deteriorate.
-While it may be repaired, if the roof is old and the flashing is wearing out, this is a sign that it's time to replace your roof.
+While it may be repaired, if the roof is old and the flashing is wearing out, this is a sign that it's time to replace your roof to prevent further damage.

 A Roofing Contractor Recommends A New Roof System